 Line the Aisle

 Take inspiration from this romantic affair in the garden of the Boston Public Library, where perennials like petunias or vincas lined the walkway for the bride’s grand entrance.
-Work with your florist to concoct a dreamy setup similar style, then repurpose the arrangements for the reception space as well!
+Work with your florist to concoct a similar dreamy setup—you can always repurpose the arrangements for the reception space as well!

 Create a Grand Entrance